 When it became dark out, I drove to the local gourmet market and bought some prepared food from the deli section.
 After a lot of inspection of the tables outside the market and of the patrons who were sitting at some of them, I picked one farthest from any people that wasn’t on the end sections.
 I surmised that the tables at the end sections were probably used by the homeless as they were further away from the main entrance and therefore less obtrusive.
 I had my Harry Potter with me, so after I had the last of my Vietnamese style, turkey meatball, I read.
 My arms felt tired from reading the book holding it up, so I looked down at the table surface to check for any stains I may have missed upon my initial inspection.
 I didn’t find any, so I placed the book on the table with my fingers atop the pages (instead of touching the table) to hold down the pages.

 After getting ready, I grabbed my phone and went to my car.
-I had forty-six missed calls and a few messages.
+I had thirty-six missed calls and many text messages.
 I didn’t feel like reviewing the messages at the moment, so I drove to the restaurant in Los Feliz.
 I didn’t want to valet because, per usual, I feared the valet attendant would touch areas in my car that were very off-limits and then touch the “safe” areas, so I drove around until I came upon parking.
-I walked about two blocks and then saw the large mural of the Indian elephant goddess, Ganesha, painted on the side of a building with the sign, Electric Lotus above.
+I walked about two blocks and then saw the large mural of the Indian elephant goddess Ganesha painted on the side of a building with the sign, Electric Lotus above.
 I walked in and immediately spotted Molly at the maître d’ station.